SunGard-Labs/sg-protractor-tools/docs/memory.md

 * `writeLogFile`: Enable/disable writing memory results to a log file.
 * `writeCsvFile`: Enable/disable writing memory results to a CSV file.
 * `generateGraph`: Enable/disable generating memory results graph to a PNG file.
-* `preTestInitFunction`: Optional function can be passed to the test to be invoked before memory measurement is started.
+* `preTestInitFunction`: Optional function, can be passed to the test to be invoked after the initial garbage collection, but before memory measurement is started.
 This would normally be used to set a baseline in memory consumption.
-A normal use case would be an iteration of the function that is being tested.
+A normal use case would be an iteration of the function that is being tested, or any other memory-intensive initialization that will happen as part of your test, but shouldn't be recorded as part of the test.
-* `postTestCompleteFunction`: Optional function can be passed to the test to be invoked before final memory measurement is invoked.
+* `postTestCompleteFunction`: Optional function, can be passed to the test to be invoked before final memory measurement is invoked.

 The `graphData` parameter is an array of 2 objects for storing the memory results.